norhusna/Change-Request/README.md

 # Change-Request
-Phoenix - Online Food Ordering (Ah Kong Restaurant)
+Phoenix - Online Food Ordering System (Ah Kong Restaurant)

+This system is developed to give an ease for admin and staff.